 Use classes of land and buildings

 These categories are then further split up into a number of subclasses.
 Not all uses are put into a use class; these are called “sui generis”.
-A further regulation, the Town and Country Planning (General Permitted Development) (England) Order 2015 grants what are called “permitted development rights”.
-Permitted development rights are basically a right to develop without the need to apply for planning permission.
-See Library briefing paper, Permitted development rights for further information.
+A further regulation, the Town and Country Planning (General Permitted Development) (England) Order 2015 (the “2015 Order) grants what are called “permitted development rights”.
+Permitted development rights are a right to develop without the need to apply for planning permission, although in some cases “prior approval” may be needed.
 Under the 2015 Order planning permission is not needed for changes in use of buildings within each subclass and for certain changes of use between some of the classes.

 Removing permitted development rights

-In some circumstances local planning authorities can suspend permitted development rights in their area, under Article 4 of the Town and Country Planning (General Permitted Development) (England) Order 2015.
+In some circumstances local planning authorities can suspend permitted development rights in their area, under Article 4 of the 2015 Order.

-The former Government made several changes over the course of the last Parliament.
-Betting and payday loan shops were moved into the “sui generis” category of use classes, meaning that a planning application is now necessary before a building can be converted into those uses.
-From April 2015 change of use permitted development rights which had allowed a public house to be demolished or change its use were removed where the public house was listed as an asset of community value.
+In 2015 betting and payday loan shops were moved into the “sui generis” category of use classes, meaning that a planning application is now necessary before a building can be converted into those uses.
+In May 2017 the former Government removed the permitted development rights which allowed pubs to change use or to be demolished.

 Office to residential change of use

 The office to residential change of use permitted development right has attracted controversy.
 This was originally a temporary three year permitted development right, but subsequent regulations have put this on a permanent footing from 6 April 2016.
 Concern has been expressed about the impact on office rents and availability and on the quality and affordability of the housing produced.

 Regulations will also come into force to allow for light industrial buildings to change use to housing from 1 October 2017.
 There are also proposals to grant further agricultural to residential change of use permitted development rights.

 Calls for further change